CodeYourFuture/js-exercises/week-8/Homework/mandatory/1-practice/1-practice.md

 <!-- Write your answer here -->

+{owner} - github username
+{repo} - repository name
+{pull_number} - the pull request number

 2. Describe in a sentence what this API endpoint returns when all of the fields are completed?

 <!-- Write your answer here -->

+it should show the comments on the specified pull request.